premchander-revature/interviewquestions/Java Automation/testing-automation.md

 Scenario: Login to the application.

 - Open the Chrome browser and launch the application.
-- When the user enters the username onto the UserName field.
+- When the user enters the username into the UserName field.
-- And User enters the password into the Password field.
+- And the User enters the password into the Password field.
 - When the user clicks on the Login button.
 - Then validate if the user login is successful.